Atlas of plant and animal histology

 lipid droplets

-In animal cells, about 50 types of proteins are estimated to be associated with lipid droplets.
-They can be classified according to their functions: structural, enzymes, involved in vesicular trafficking, signaling, and those that use lipid droplet surface to carry out functions unrelated to the lipid droplet itself.
+In animal cells, perilipins are a family of proteins associated with lipid droplets.
+All lipid droplets in animal cells contain periliins.
+There are other proteins involved in lipid metabolism.
+About 50 types of proteins are estimated to be associated with lipid droplets.
+They can be classified according to their functions: structural, enzymes, involved in vesicular trafficking, signaling, and those that use the lipid droplet surface to carry out functions unrelated to the lipid droplet itself.
 Many of these proteins are also found in other cell compartments.
-For example, triglyceride synthesizing enzymes are found in the endoplasmic reticulum membranes and in the surface of the lipid droplets.
-Other proteins may use the lipid droplets as a transient storing place.
-For example, histones in the fruit fly embryos are temporarily stored in lipid droplets for a later production of a massive amount of nuclei.
-Some viruses use the lipid droplet surfaces as a platform for the final assembling of virus particles.
+For instance, triglyceride synthesizing enzymes are found in the endoplasmic reticulum membranes and on the surface of the lipid droplets.
+Other proteins may use the lipid droplets as a transient storage place, as mentioned above.

-In animal cells, perilipins are a family of proteins associated with lipid droplets.
-In plant cells, protein associated with lipid droplets are oleosins (structural proteins that can cross the membrane monolayer and are in contact with triglycerides), enzymes (caleosin, dioxygenase, stereoleosin, which are related to cell stress), and proteins associated with the hydrophobic segments of the membrane monolayer.
-There are also proteins specialized in synthesizing or degrading lipids.
+In plant cells, proteins associated with the lipid droplet surface are oleosins (structural proteins that can cross the membrane monolayer and are in contact with triglycerides), enzymes (caleosin, dioxygenase, stereoleosin, which are related to cell stress), and proteins associated with the hydrophobic segments of the membrane monolayer.
 The more abundant protein is oleosin, which may cover most of the lipid droplet surface, and contains an amino acid chain inserted among the triacylglycerols.
-The other proteins are usually attached to the lipid droplet surface and have a very short hydrophobic amino acid chain or they do not have it at all.
+The other proteins are usually attached to the lipid droplet surface and have a very short hydrophobic amino acid chain, or they do not have one at all.

 Lipid droplets